 She is the proud mother of three daughters.

 Cheryl Joined the Hospice House in October 2018.
 Originally from Chalmette, has been a resident of Slidell since 2004.
 Previously the Director of Open Arms Community Center, part of Open Arms Ministries in Slidell which she currently sits on the governing board.
 She has an Associate's degree in merchandising and retail management from Nicholls State University where she was a little sister for TKE fraternity.
 A graduate of Leadership Northshore class of 2016.
 Her passion is giving back to her community by volunteering for The Real Man of St. Tammany for the last 5 years and previously volunteering at the Crawfish Cook, Northshore on Tap, Wine and Dine non-profit fundraisers which benefit the Hospice House.
 Co-directs Camp Bearable and supports other non-profits in St. Tammany Parish and is a member of the Steel Mimosas, Slidell Ministers Association, St. Tammany Chamber of Commerce, Social Services Network and Professional Women of St. Tammany.

-She is married to Mark Scaglione and has two children: Reed and Mya.
+She is married to Mark Scaglione, has two children: Reed and Mya, and buddy, Haven.

 Our board of directors are strictly volunteers that take time out of their lives to help with the organization and executive level decisions for the house.
 We would like to thank and recognize each member for their time and effort in making the Hospice House what it is today.